Bramble1/HideMe/README.md

 So to mitigate the prior issue, The next version the user will be required to enter a password which will be hashed and stored within each binary.

 Again this is just an educational proof of concept program.
 Nothing more.
+Which others can learn from, if they wish.